tuyet-le/portfolio/README.md

 # Front-End Developer Portfolio

 ## About
-My personal front-end web development portfolio showcasing featured personal projects and an overbrief of my background and skills.
-This project was originally submitted as the second project for the [Udacity Front End Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011).
+My personal front-end web development portfolio showcasing featured projects and an overbrief of my background and skills.
+This project was originally submitted as the second project for the [Udacity Front End Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) to gain more experience with JavaScript.

 Project review:
 > This is one of the coolest designs I have seen for this project.